 (*)= First day of exams.
 Your assigned date and time will be sent to you via email only after your application has been processed.

 All applications must be submitted online.
 Paper applications are no longer accepted.

 Before the Exam

 - To be eligible to register for the exam, you must apply for certification, pay the certification fee, and submit your receipt for fingerprinting for a criminal history background check.
 This eligibility requirement applies to all exam candidates, including those who are already provisionally certified and those who are taking the exam for a second or subsequent time.

 - Submit your exam registration form and pay the exam fee.
+Applications submitted unaccompanied by payment cannot be processed.
+You must apply for the exam via our online licensing and certification system.
+To apply online, please go to the online certification and licensing system on our home page.
 You may submit the items described in item 1 at the same time as you register for the exam.
 If you register separately, or if you are not taking the exam for the first time, the JBCC will check whether you have an application on file.
-If you do not, you will be contacted informing you that you must apply, pay the certification fee and provide a fingerprinting receipt before you can be registered.
+If you do not, you will be contacted informing you that you must apply and pay the certification fee before you can be registered.

 - Applicants must register for the exam with the JBCC by the established deadline date.
 This means that your completed paperwork must be at the JBCC office by close of business on that date.
 If there are any insufficiencies with your paperwork, you will be notified via email.
 Insufficiencies must be resolved by the established exam deadline date; otherwise, you will not be able to take the exam.

 - You will receive confirmation that you've been registered for the exam, as well as the date, time, and location of the exam, via email.
 Any questions regarding your registration must be submitted to firstname.lastname@example.org.